Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    the smart contract module.
 This representation depends on functions supplied by the host environment and is therefore not suitable for unit tests.

-Now we need to check if the function succeeded and verify the resulting state and actions.
+Now you need to check if the function succeeded and verify the resulting state and actions.
-In our case the state should remain intact and the function produce only the action for accepting the CCD.
+In this case the state should remain intact and the function produce only the action for accepting the CCD.

 .. code-block:: rust